Igorsmit00/NCO-for-Stochastic-FJSP/README.md

 # Neural Combinatorial Optimization for Stochastic Flexible Job Shop Scheduling Problems
-This repo contains the code of our paper "Neural Combinatorial Optimization for Stochastic Flexible Job Shop Scheduling Problems", accepted at the 39th Annual AAAI Conference on Artificial Intelligence (AAAI-25).
+This repo contains the code of our paper **[Neural Combinatorial Optimization for Stochastic Flexible Job Shop Scheduling Problems](https://arxiv.org/abs/2412.14052)**, accepted at the *39th Annual AAAI Conference on Artificial Intelligence (AAAI-25)*.

 The repo consists of 3 sub-repos.
 These sub-repos are used as follows:
 ## FJSP-DRL
 The FJSP-DRL folder contains the main code of our project.
 Here, we apply the scenario processing module to the dual attention network to create SPM-DAN.